Court backs victim's family in Adnan Syed's 'Serial' case

 During oral arguments last month, the three-judge panel focused much of their questioning on whether the appeal should be considered moot.

-“It makes all the difference in the world if the case is moot,” Judge Stuart Berger said during the hearing.

 The judges also considered whether crime victims or their representatives have a “right to be heard” at conviction vacatur hearings, as the Lee family asserted in their appeal.
-The judges said they were not persuaded by that argument, ruling victims do not have a right to substantive participation in such hearings.
+The judges said they were not persuaded by that argument, ruling victims have no right to substantive participation in such hearings, which could include presenting evidence.
 They said a ruling to the contrary would “result in a huge shift in practice.”

-The judges stated their obligation to correct the lower court's violations, “as long we can do so without violating Mr. Syed's right to be free from double jeopardy,” meaning he would face prosecution twice for the same crime.

-“We can do that, and accordingly, we vacate the circuit court’s order vacating Mr. Syed's convictions, which results in the reinstatement of the original convictions and sentence,” the ruling said.

 Credit: AP